Considering using a menstrual cup as a teen?

 Will a menstrual cup leak?

 If the correct size has been chosen and the cup has been correctly inserted, a menstrual cup should not leak.
 Read the online user guide or the user guide included with your cup when you receive it.
+If you are still experiencing leaks, check out this guide: 6 Reasons Why Your Menstrual Cup is Leaking (and How to Fix It)

 How many menstrual cups will I need?